sjmikler/codingame-pro-mode/README.md

 [Download from Chrome Web Store](https://chromewebstore.google.com/detail/fleeplnobejocpmlphmbhlnhnimoglpa)

 Do you prefer coding in your own local editor?
 This extension optimizes the CodinGame UI for you.
-It introduces **Pro Layou**t, which hides the online editor to reclaim screen space and provides an expanded console for a better view of your test results.
+It introduces **Pro Layout**, which hides the online editor to reclaim screen space and provides an expanded console for a better view of your test results.

 It also features seamless two-way code synchronization: